Pjaijai/Referalah/DEVELOPER.md

 1. Open your terminal.
 2. Navigate to the 'client' directory using the `cd client` command.
 3. Run the development server using `yarn dev`.
-4. Clone `.env.template` and rename it to `.env`
+4. Clone `.env.template` and rename it to `.env`.
-5. Find Supabase URL and anon key from Project Setting > API and configure `.env`
+5. Find Supabase URL and anon key from Project Setting > API and configure `.env`.

 ### 6.Backend (local)